AssessmentsFree radicals and cellular injury

 This process of producing superoxide ions and hydrogen peroxide is called the respiratory burst.

+But what nitric oxide also does is that, it reacts with superoxide ions to form peroxynitrite free radical (ONOO—).
 These ions and molecules destroy pathogens by breaking down their cell membranes and damaging their proteins.

 Another way free radicals can be generated is through exposure to ionising radiations like ultraviolet light or X-rays.